|

 value was if one landed standing on top of the other, this was known

-as "makin' bacon" and practically ensured your win of
+as "makin' bacon" and practically ensured your win of the

-light supplied by candlepower, while beer supplied the party.
+by candlepower, while beer fueled the party.

 Gonzo!